Post Office Money

-Post Office Money is a financial services brand operated by Post Office Ltd which provides credit cards, current accounts, insurance products, mortgages and personal loans to customers in the United Kingdom through Post Office branches, the internet and telephone.
+Post Office Money is a financial services brand operated by Post Office Limited which provides savings accounts, credit cards and insurance products to customers in the United Kingdom through Post Office branches, the internet and telephone.

 Post Office Money was launched in 2015 to provide an umbrella brand for all financial services provided through Post Office Ltd. Many Post Office Money branded products are provided by Bank of Ireland (UK) plc with Post Office Ltd acting as an appointed representative and credit broker.